But who the fuck is Patty Walters?

 With The Reaper, we really want to smash down the doors and understand the story behind each room and choice.
 The guys here are not denouncing anything with the video but try to do something else…

-Patty Walters: « It’s interresting.
+Patty Walters: « It’s interesting.
 The album is separated in 4 stages and they represent the 5 stages of grief.
 One of the stage is depression and it composes the whole record.
-But there’s Denial, Anger, Bergain and Acceptance.
+But there’s Denial, Anger, Bargain and Acceptance.
 So each of our rooms represent one of the stages of the record.
-I try to remember… So Foley is Berganning, Ali was Acceptance, I was Denial and Ben was Anger.
+I try to remember… So Foley is Barganing, Ali was Acceptance, I was Denial and Ben was Anger.
 Each plots and narratives represent that. »